Moving to Bahamas

 When we asked expats and global nomads about the quality of medical care in Bahamas, they replied:

 "My home country offers Public Health that is very inclusive.
 Access to Healthcare services there take a very long time.
 In my adopted country, the public Healthcare Coverage is insufficient, and Private coverage is expensive.
 However, services are very accessible.
 The quality of healthcare is adequate for basic healthcare as well as for some specialties.
 However, many residents will travel for healthcare to the USA for more experienced specialists if they have international healthcare coverage.
-This is starting to change somewhat with some medical facilities commanding a higher quality and level of service, education, and experience," wrote one expat living in Nassau.
+This is starting to change somewhat with some medical facilities commanding a higher quality and level of service, education, and experience," offered one expat living in Nassau.

 About the Author